Eosalmo: History and classification

 When first described, Wilson suggested the genus was an intermediate in form to the extant salmonid subfamilies Salmoninae (trout and salmon) and Thymallinae (graylings).
 Subsequent reviews of the family have moved Eosalmo to be the most primitive member of the Salmoninae subfamily, with both Thymallinae and Coregoninae (freshwater whitefish) branching off before Eosalmo.
 The position as the oldest Salmonine make it a "key freshwater stem-salmonin" for investigation of Salmon family migratory habits and distributions.
-A genetics team lead by M. A. Alexandrou (2013) reconfirmed the placement of Eosalmo as the basal most Salmoninae genus, but found the genus and subfamily to be closer to Coregoninae and not to Thymallinae, opposite of the older studies topographies.
+A genetics team led by M. A. Alexandrou (2013) reconfirmed the placement of Eosalmo as the basal most Salmoninae genus, but found the genus and subfamily to be closer to Coregoninae and not to Thymallinae, opposite of the older studies topographies.

 Until the description of the even older Sivulliusalmo in 2025, Eosalmo was the oldest salmonid taxon described.
 Given its status as the most recent common ancestor, E. driftwoodensis is used as a calibration node or a constraint for phylogenetic analysis of Salmoniform taxa at varying levels.